NW-Lightweight/catbot-logbot/README.md

 4. Run "npm install" to install all required packages as well as pm2
 5. Run the script using command "pm2 start logbot1.js"
 ##### Changes:
-Removes "discord." from messages to prevent invite spam in relay channel. <br>
+Removes parts of links from messages to prevent invite spam in relay channel. <br>
 Changes the messages so that the name becomes a clickable link.
 Cool stuff. <br>
 ##### IMPORTANT:
 To ensure no embed links are sent, go to channel settings and disable "Embed Links" and "Mention...". <br>